University academic policies are subject to change with suitable notice; subsequent editions of this catalog will document such changes.

 Students who have earned one graduate degree, may enroll and earn a second degree, provided they have completed a minimum of 30 unique credit hours for each degree.
 Course sharing/transfer between each degree is only allowed if each degree retains at least 30 unique credit hours.
 Students are only permitted to pursue multiple graduate degree programs simultaneously or sequentially if each program pursuit requires a minimum of 30 unique credit hours.

-1. Final summative exams or assessments will be given on the day and hour scheduled.
-Students will not be permitted to take exams or complete other summative experiences early, except for highly extenuating circumstances.
+- Final summative exams or assessments will be given on the day and hour scheduled.
+Students will not be permitted to take exams or complete other summative experiences outside of scheduled times, except for highly extenuating circumstances.
 Late “make-up” exams/assessments will be scheduled only in rare cases involving extreme extenuating circumstances (such as students with a verifiable debilitating illness or injury or a death in the immediate family, which occurs at a time that requires the student’s absence from an exam).
 In such cases, the student is responsible for initiating efforts to arrange with the instructor a time when the final exam or assessment can be completed.

 Posthumous Degree Conferral